dmvieira/driftage/doc/driftage.kb.rst

 Knowledge Base
 =========================
-Store data collected and predicted by :doc:`driftage.analyser` can be queried by :doc:`driftage.analyser` for retraining or :doc:`driftage.planner` for predictions.
+Stores data collected and predicted by the :doc:`driftage.analyser`.
+Can be queried by :doc:`driftage.analyser` for retraining or :doc:`driftage.planner` for predictions.

 Connection